equinor/appsec/docs/security-champion/about.md

 We have a weekly SecChampion morning coffee on wednesdays.
 You will find instructions on how to attend on the [event](./events/index.md) site.

-We plan to have a montly virtual event for the network with some presentations and deep dive into topics.
+We have a monthly virtual event for the network with some presentations and deep dive into topics.
 Please reach out if you have something you are interested in sharing!

-Of course we cannot build a community solely on virtual meetings, we need to see each other phsyically too!
+Of course we cannot build a community solely on virtual meetings, we need to see each other physically too!
 When we get the network up and running, we intend to have 1-2 physical gatherings for all Champions per year :handshake: :pizza:.

 ## Responsibilities